-Essential coordination is performed by The Battery Conservancy; Warrie Price, its founder, serves as The Battery Conservancy’s President, the New York City’s Battery Administrator, and New York State’s Harbor Park Director.
+Essential coordination is performed by The Battery Conservancy.
+Warrie Price, its founder, serves as The Battery Conservancy’s President, New York City’s Battery Administrator, and New York State’s Harbor Park Director.

 The Battery remains one of the oldest public open spaces in continuous use in New York City.
 American Indians fished from its banks, and the first Dutch settlers built a low, stone wall with cannons, a battery to protect the harbor and New Amsterdam.
 The transformations of The Battery and the Castle tell the history of New York, its growth, and the development of our nation.

 The Conservancy honors and preserves this heritage by rebuilding the park with sustainable design and practices while respecting and interpreting The Battery’s rich past.
-The new landscape design protects its natural environment while meeting the needs of a growing residential population, crowds of bustling commuters, and the millions of the world’s visitors who come to see the Statue of Liberty and experience the harbor’s many cultural destinations.
+The landscape design protects the natural environment while meeting the needs of a growing residential population, crowds of bustling commuters, and the millions of the world’s visitors who come to see the Statue of Liberty and experience New York Harbor.

 To date, the Conservancy and its partners have raised $118 million in public and private funds to design, build, maintain, and program this irreplaceable site.
 The Conservancy continues to raise the critical funds to complete the park’s Master Plan and institute educational and cultural programs.

-To download The Battery Conservancy’s IRS Form 990 and audited financial statements, please click on the links below.
+To download The Battery Conservancy’s audited financial statements, please click on the links below.